TomatenKuchenDEV/docs/docs/shorter.md

 ---
 title: Shorter command
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 This page explains the shorter command.
 ---

 shorter.cf is a simple URL shortener made by the same developer as TomatenKuchen.